|Education system||Average content domain score||Change in average content domain score1|

 9 Did not satisfy guidelines for sample participation rates in 2015.

-NOTE: Education systems are ordered by 2015 average score in life science.
+NOTE: Education systems are ordered by 2015 average score in number.
 Education systems that are not countries are designated by the appended three-letter international abbreviation for their country.
 Participants that did not administer TIMSS at the target grade are not shown; see the international report for their results.
-For cross-education system trend tables, data are shown for the first available and most recent year; 1995 is the first year for the overall science scale and benchmark data and 2007 is the first year for the content and cognitive subscales.
+For cross-education system trend tables, data are shown for the first available and most recent year; 1995 is the first year for the overall mathematics scale and benchmark data and 2007 is the first year for the content and cognitive subscales.
 Participants that only participated in one of the three time points are also excluded.
 U.S. state data are based on public school students only.
-Standard error is abbreviated as s.e.
 For TIMSS 2015, Norway revised its assessed population to students in their 5th and 9th years of schooling to obtain better comparisons with Sweden and Finland.
 However, in previous TIMSS cycles Norway assessed students in their 4th and 8th years of schooling, which were defined as 4th and 8th grades but have been redefined as 3rd and 7th grades because year 1 in Norway is now considered the equivalent of a year of kindergarten.
 To maintain trend with previous TIMSS cycles, in 2015 Norway also collected data from students in their 4th and 8th years of schooling, which is used in trend tables.
-Jordan did not participate in the science assessment at the 4th grade.
 Trend results for Kuwait do not include private schools.
 Trend results for Lithuania do not include students taught in Polish or in Russian.